New Year, New Book: 15 Resolutions for Writers and Aspiring Authors

 4. Research Your Subject Matter

-When you publish a book, you are automatically categorized as an expert on the subject.
+When you publish a book, you're automatically categorized as an expert on the subject.
 This might seem obvious if you’re writing nonfiction, but it applies to fiction as well.
-If you’re writing a novel about a plane crashing on a remote island – do some research on aviation and geography!
+If you’re writing a novel about a plane crashing on a remote island—be sure to do your research on aviation and geography.

 5. Find and Determine Your Audience